 Rome, the Eternal City, is the capital and largest city of Italy and of the Lazio region.
 The city has an immensely rich historical heritage and cosmopolitan atmosphere, making it one of Europe’s and the world’s most visited capitals.
 The historic centre of the city is a UNESCO World Heritage Site.

 When in Rome, here are some of the attractions you should visit.
-Best thing about Rome is that you can actually walk to many of them as they are located within the same area.
+The best thing about Rome is that you can actually walk to many of them as they are located within the same area.

 Although it is partially ruined because of damage caused by earthquakes and stone-robbers, the Colosseum remains an iconic symbol of Imperial Rome.
 It is one of Rome’s most popular tourist attractions.
 Located just east of the Roman Forum, it is estimated that this amphitheatre could hold between 50,000 to 80,000 spectators witnessing gladiatorial fights, making it the largest amphitheatre ever built.

 The Roman Forum was originally used as a marketplace in the ancient city.
 It was for centuries the centre of Roman public life and saw frequent processions and elections, criminal trials and gladiatorial matches.
 Many of the oldest and most important structures of the ancient city were located on or near the Forum.

 The Trevi Fountain is the largest Baroque fountain in the city of Rome and is one of the most elaborate and romantic fountains in the world.
 An estimated 3,000 Euros are thrown into the fountain each day!
 Why?
 Well, there is a long-standing tradition about throwing a coin into the fountain.
 Legend has it that if you throw a coin into the fountain (the right way), it will ensure a return to Rome.